gearz-lab/hypersonic/readme.md

 As a bonus, it's learning curve is incredibly low.

 RethingDB is perfect for variable schema applications.
 It's reliable, really easy to shard and replicate and it supports server-side joins.
-As a bonus, it's possible to subscribe for data change, which makes it a perfect fit for real-time applications.
+Additionally, it's possible to subscribe for data change, which makes it a perfect fit for real-time applications.

+Did I forget to mention?
+Gearz is free and solely based on free-to-use components.